d12frosted/elpa-mirror/stable-melpa/grugru-readme.txt

      ;; only in lisp-interaction-mode.
      (grugru-define-on-major-mode lisp-interaction-mode 'symbol '("yes" "no"))

-;; ~(grugru-define-local GETTER STRINGS-OR-FUNCTION)~ Define buffer-local grugru with GETTER and STRINGS-OR-FUNCTION.
+;; ~(grugru-define-local GETTER STRINGS-OR-GENERATOR)~ Define buffer-local grugru with GETTER and STRINGS-OR-GENERATOR.

    Same as ~grugru-define-global~, but grugru defined with this is applied only in buffer where eval this expression.